 Take a look at some Fred Astaire students Salsa dancing:

 There are several different styles of Salsa dancing, primarily based on the geographical locations where they began and are expanded upon.
-Styles are continuously evolving and are open to improvisation.
+Styles are continuously evolving, just like Bachata for instance, has been becoming more popular and both are open to improvisation.
 Characteristics that identify a style include timing, basic steps, rolls, spins, body movement and turns, and attitude.

 Even though there are a variety of styles, here are three primary Salsa dance styles: